adventuregamestudio/ags-manual-source/Character.md

 **NOTE:** `PlaceOnWalkableArea` ignores any parts of the room beyond room Edges.
 This was done so, because Edges usually serve like an area boundaries and may trigger player leaving the room.

-**NOTE:** `PlaceOnWalkableArea` is searching for valid walkable areas not pixel by pixel, but in intervals of 5 pixels.
+**NOTE:** historically, prior to **AGS 3.6.2**, if no walkable area was found within a very close range, then `PlaceOnWalkableArea` has been searching whole room in intervals of 5 pixels.
 This was originally done for performance reasons.
-Because of that it may fail if walkable areas are too thin.
+Because of that it could fail if walkable areas are too thin.
+Starting with **3.6.2** it searches each pixel but does so in a more performant way, so should not miss even 1-pixel areas.

 Example: